 I started as the Country Director in May 2013 and scaled up the programme from $5 million to $45 million by December 2013 to respond to immediate and longer term needs of Syrian refugees and host populations in Lebanon.

-Save the Children Lebanon had to be built up from a small development programme to a multi sector response and development programme.
-This involved establishing a new country office.
-I led in recruiting and appointing the entire Lebanon Country Office SMT and then supported in building the teams underneath them.
+I was required to build up the Save the Children Lebanon programme from small interventions to a high-value multi sector portfolio.
+I established a new country office, led in recruiting and appointing the entire Lebanon Country Office SMT and then supported in building the teams underneath them.
 At peak capacity there was a staff of 450 people full time and 250 people part time.

 Over 2013 I took the lead in repairing fractured donor and Save the Children member relationships ensuring all concerns were addressed and then successfully achieving buy in to the vision and strategy for the coming 18 months.

-Building the reputation of Save the Children Lebanon with internal donors, UN, Government and INGO's and extensive external representation to fundraise and build confidence in the country office ability to respond to the needs appropriately and accountably.
+Significantly strengthened the reputation of Save the Children Lebanon with internal donors, UN, Government and INGO's and extensive external representation, including media and high level visits to fundraise and build confidence in the country office ability to respond to the needs appropriately and accountably.